 - Developed working definitions of diversity, equity, and inclusion;

-- Formed a DEI Media Club, which is free and open to the public, that meets monthly to discuss and reflect on selected books, articles, podcasts, and other work by a diverse range of authors and artists, with a focus on racial equity and other DEI topics.
+- Formed a DEI Media Club, which is free and open to the public, that meets monthly to discuss and reflect on selected music, books, articles, podcasts, and other work by a diverse range of authors and artists, with a focus on racial equity and other DEI topics.

 317 Main has developed the following working definitions: